Shizukanawa/TrainPlanning/README.md

 ## Running the software
 Download from the release at: https://github.com/Shizukanawa/TrainPlanning/releases/latest
 1. Run main.exe
-2. When asked for a start destination enter a station name starting with a capital letter.
+2. When asked for a start destination enter a station name starting with a capital letter
-    1. With special letters like `æ` `ø` `å` please write `ae` `oe` `aa` respectively.
+    1. With special letters like `æ` `ø` `å` please write `ae` `oe` `aa` respectively
-3. Enter an end destination with the same limitations.
+3. Enter an end destination with the same limitations
-4. Your route will now be displayed.
+4. Your route will now be displayed

 ## Available stations
 | Station Name  | Corresponding number in software |